ebks/astrocomputing/chapter-06.md

 **6.7.1 Solar: Detection and Area Measurement of Sunspots** Analyzing solar images, such as continuum intensitygrams from SDO/HMI, often involves identifying and characterizing active regions like sunspots.
 Sunspots appear as dark areas compared to the surrounding photosphere.
 A common task is to detect these dark regions and measure their properties, such as area, which relates to magnetic flux and solar activity levels.
 This example simulates detecting dark sunspot regions by thresholding *below* the average photospheric intensity (after potentially removing large-scale limb darkening effects, which are ignored here for simplicity) and uses `photutils.segmentation` to identify connected dark pixels and measure their area.

-The first paragraph preceding the code should set the context: Explain the scientific importance of monitoring sunspots (e.g., indicators of magnetic activity, relation to flares/CMEs).
-Describe the data typically used (e.g., SDO/HMI intensitygrams) and the appearance of sunspots (dark features).
-State the goal of the example: detecting these dark regions and measuring their area using image analysis techniques, specifically thresholding and segmentation.
-Mention that limb darkening removal is usually needed but omitted here.

 ```python
 import numpy as np
 from astropy.io import fits